josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 In any case: more than once, I ran into a situation where I had to turn off Raycast; _then_ copy and paste the thing I needed to copy and paste; **_then_** re-enable Raycast.
 And it doesn't take very many times of doing that to make you look for alternatives.

+I don't know what Alfred's default setting is, but at the very least, you can easily make its maximum clipboard entry as large as you need it.

 ### Alfred is faster (especially with snippets)

-In my experience, wherever Alfred and Raycast can do the same thing, Alfred _always_ seems faster than Raycast.
+In my experience, wherever Alfred and Raycast can do the same thing, Alfred always seems faster than Raycast.

 I don't know what magic makes it so fast; I think it has to do with some kind of fancy indexing.
 (There are options within the app's settings to control how much memory, etc. you give to the indexer, and other things.)
-But whatever's going on under the hood, Alfred tends to find things as fast as I can type them, while there's a slight but noticeable lag with Raycast.
+But whatever's going on under the hood, Alfred tends to find things about as fast as I can type them in most cases, while there's a slight but noticeable lag with Raycast.

 <PullQuote>

-In my experience, wherever Alfred and Raycast can do the same thing, Alfred _always_ seems faster than Raycast.
+In my experience, wherever Alfred and Raycast can do the same thing, Alfred always seems faster than Raycast.

 </PullQuote>

 Snippet expansion is one area where the difference in speed is especially noticeable.
 With Raycast, there's a pronounced delay between typing a snippet shortcode, and getting the replacement.
-It's under a second, but that's plenty of time to mess up the text you were trying to type when the new text gets added in.
+It's under a second, but it's long enough to make you wonder whether the expansion actually worked, and plenty of time to mess up the text you were trying to type when the new text gets added in.

 I think I actually got used to typing a snippet, and then _stopping and waiting_ before continuing.
 But it's not about the time; it's the interruption to workflow.

 Alfred is nearly instantaneous with snippet expansion, and so it doesn't seem like you have to adjust your thinking for it as much.

 <SideNote>